Access to government buildings

 • Does the proportion of people with disability who have difficulty accessing government buildings vary by sex?

 The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months, for males and females.
-In 2018, 8.1% of both males and females with disability had difficulty accessing government buildings.
+In 2022, 4.2% of males with disability had difficulty accessing government buildings, as were 6.2% of females with disability.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview